 - CSAC: Report: “Preliminary Draft of a Report to the Select Committee to Investigate Campus Disturbances”: January 21, 1971

-Scope and Content: Report submitted by Kent State University President Robert I. White to the U.S. Senate.
+Scope and Content: Partial copy of a report submitted by Kent State University President Robert I. White to the U.S. Senate.

 - CSAC: Report: “Report of the Campus Security Advisory Committee Subcommittee on Ideal Models for Campus Security”: undated